drawbuildplay/blog/content/blog/how-to-save-your-new-car-from-kicking-feet.md

 Next up on my list of things to buy is a cover to put over the seats to protect it from crumbs.
 Right now I just have an ordinary blanket under the seats, but I'll be looking for something black that becomes less obvious.

-Here's the link to the {{<affiliatelink URL "https://amzn.to/2F5x4Bo" Title "Kick Mat seat protectors">}} pictured below.
+Here's the link to the {{<affiliatelink URL "https://amzn.to/2F5x4Bo" Title "Kick Mat seat protectors">}} pictured above.